Living with Chronic Illness:

 • Are navigating identity changes, grief, or loss related to illness

-• Are seeking a supportive, structured group led by a health psychologist
+• Are seeking a supportive, peer support group led by a health psychologist

 • Have an established individual therapist or psychiatrist for ongoing care